What Happens If Contractor Exceeds Budget: Homeowner Guide

 How to Choose the Right Contractor

-• Verify the contractor’s license and insurance coverage before any work begins
+• Verify the contractor’s license and insurance (liability and workers’ compensation)

-• Compare multiple quotes to understand market rates and identify outliers
+• Compare multiple quotes to see if pricing is reasonable and consistent

 Long-Term Benefits of Professional Work